jasonsbeer/AmigaPCI/TechnicalManual.md

 PCI defines multiple address spaces that exist in parallel.
 PCI command encodings select a specific address space for the current cycle.
 In order to signal which address space is being targeted, the PCI Bridge recognizes address offsets from the PCI Bridge base address.

-For these examples, assume the base address of the PCI Bridge is $8000 0000.
-When accessing the configuration registers of software configured PCI devices on the bus, A[31..24] will be converted to $00 by the PCI bridge.
 The address offsets in Table 2.3.2.1 show the command type associated with the address offset.
 For example, access in the "memory space" are interpreted by the PCI Bridge as PCI memory read or memory write commands.
 As such, Memory Read or Memory Write will be the command issued by the PCI Bridge.
 Accesses in the "Config Type 0 Space" will assert Configuration Read or Configuration Write commands, and so forth.

 Table 2.3.3.1.
 Address Offsets for Command Types[[6]](#6).
 Z3 Start|Z3 End|Command Type|Size|PCI Start|PCI End